The Hidden Reason Your Blowouts Never Last

 Why Most People Move Too Fast

-Because modern beauty content has trained them to rush.
+Modern beauty content has trained consumers to rush.

 A section only receives energy while it remains in contact with the tool.